Are EHR’s Secure?

 SMART has teamed up with ARMOR to take our cloud security to the next level.
 ARMOR provides SMART with Security-as-a-Service.

-A team of security engineers constantly monitor the environment responding immediately to potential threats and provide recommendations based on the latest developments in cloud security.
+A team of security engineers continuously monitor the environment responding immediately to potential threats and provide recommendations based on the latest developments in cloud security.
 Their expertise in the security field helps prevent attacks before they happen.
 They were able to detect and prevent the WannaCry virus two months before it spread worldwide.
-Armor allows SMART to focus on delivering the best application experience while also providing an industry leading security solution.
+Armor allows SMART to focus on delivering the best application experience while also providing an industry-leading security solution.